Table of contents

 - Smart insights: Automatically generated summaries, trends, and recommendations created by Artificial Intelligence based on your media data

-In 2025, media mentions became more important than ever for SEO and GEO.
-They strongly impact the frequency of brand appearance in AI Overviews, ChatGPT, Perplexity, and other LLMs.
-The more mentions, the stronger the expositions.
+In 2026, media mentions are more important than ever for SEO and GEO.
+They strongly impact the frequency of brand appearance in AI Overviews, AI Mode, ChatGPT, Perplexity, and other LLMs.
+The more AI mentions, the stronger the expositions.

 Media monitoring and analysis

-In a nutshell: Media monitoring answers the question: “What is being said and where?”
-Media analysis answers: “What does this data mean for us?”
+Media monitoring answers the question: “What is being said and where?”
+Media analysis answers: “What does it mean for us?”

 How do they work together?